About

 A graduate of Oberlin College & Conservatory, Lena designed her own major, pulling from elements of music composition, poetry, and performance.
 As a recipient of the National Parks artist in residency grant in Capitol Reef, Utah, she spent a month living alone in the desert writing and recording.
-She is currently working on a new album, ‘King Tide’, with the music from her residency featuring collaborations with Bozeman artists and production from Juniper Sound in NYC, slated to be released in the fall of 2025.
+Her upcoming album, ‘King Tide’, comes out in October of 2025.

 Inspiration